 Lucidato or Venetian, is often said to be the classic polished plaster and is also known as spatulata or grasello.
 It is applied onto a surface in several thin layers using a small spatula to produce a smooth surface with a depth of colour and shimmer.
 It is naturally white, but can be tinted by adding natural or synthetic earthy ochre tones to create the exact hue needed.
 This process will render an equally beautiful finish, simply in a slightly deeper hue, which enables a luxury interior designer to create the desired atmosphere.

 Once the layers of plaster have been applied, they are finished or burnished with a specialised steel trowel to create a silky smooth sheen.
 Without this technique, the surface will remain visually matt, and rough and brittle in texture, which is all rather unappealing and also easy to damage.

 Venetian plaster is often used on surfaces where heavier materials cannot be easily installed, and as an alternative to marble.
 It’s particularly useful in venues with columns or curved walls, where it’s easy to apply.

 The intrinsic qualities of Venetian Plaster allow the walls to breathe.
 Some professional tradesmen oil and wax the plaster as a final finish to add protection and enhance the material’s natural vibrancy.
 It is possible in today’s market to speed up the application of the process by using products that contain several types of modern additives.
 The characteristic glassy shine is still there, but only three or four layers are needed to achieve it.
-Either way, the result is a beautifully elegant finish that is soft to the touch and one that exudes glamour and luxurious living.
+Either way, the result is a high end interior with a beautifully elegant finish that is soft to the touch and one that exudes glamour and a luxurious living.